Origin of the Coulomb Pseudopotential

-where $z$ is the quasiparticle residue, $m_*$ is the FS effective mass, and $m_0$ is the bare electron mass.
-It accounts for the fact that we are dealing with the correlated Fermi liquid rather than an ideal gas.
+where $z$ is the quasiparticle residue and $m_*/m_0$ is the FS effective mass renormalization.
+It accounts for the fact that we are dealing with the correlated liquid rather than an ideal gas.
 Exponential sensitivity of the critical temperature to the small parameter $g$ implies that the positive-definite factor $f_{\rm FL}$---if noticeably smaller than unity---can dramatically suppress the value of $T_c$.